 AIM - To demonstrate an advanced level of technical skill by working a realistic embroidery in vertical Long and Short Stitch to depict one or more full human figure using one strand of stranded cotton or silk thread.
 To create realistically stitched hands, feet, face and hair.
-To create realistic folds, creases and drapes of garments with the use of shading.
+To create realistic folds, creases and drapes of material) MUST be handed in for assessment or the work will not be marked.